anjithamethmadu/Quiz-App/README.md

 Technologies Used

-React: For building the user interface.
+React: For building the user interface,
 CSS: For styling the application.

-Contributing
 Feel free to fork the repository, make changes, and submit pull requests.
 Your contributions are welcome!